MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 When a developer containerizes an app, only the app and the components it needs to run are combined into an image.
 Containers are then created from this image as you need them.
 You can also use an image as a baseline to create another image, making image creation even faster.
 Multiple containers can share the same image, which means containers start up very quickly and use fewer resources.
 For example, a developer can use containers to spin up lightweight and portable app components, also known as microservices, for distributed apps and quickly scale each service separately.

-Containers are portable and versatile, can be written in any language, and they're compatible with any machine running Windows Server 2016.
+Containers are portable and versatile, can be written in any language, and they're compatible with any machine running Windows Server 2016 or newer.
 Developers can create and test a container locally on their laptop or desktop, then deploy that same container image to their company's private cloud, public cloud, or service provider.
 The natural agility of containers supports modern app development patterns in large-scale, virtualized cloud environments.

 ### Containers for IT professionals